The Principle of Buddha Dharma

 1. True Aspect of Life (First Truth)

-The first truth Sakyamuni Buddha revealed is that life is full of sufferings.
-This was not clarified from the view point of pessimistic but it was clarified on the Buddha Dharma.
+The first truth Sakyamuni Buddha revealed is that life is full of suffering.
+This was not clarified from the viewpoint of pessimistic but it was clarified on the Buddha Dharma.

 The Buddha identified the four basic sufferings.